Cricket scandal: Aussie captain Smith, Bancroft admit ball-tampering

 - 'Coach not involved' -

-Smith insisted that coach Darren Lehmann was not part of the conspiracy even though footage appeared to show the coach sending a message onto the field with twelfth man Peter Handscomb after the first footage of the incident.
+However, Smith insisted that Lehmann was not part of the conspiracy even though television footage appeared to show the coach sending a message onto the field with twelfth man Peter Handscomb after the first footage of the incident.

 "The coach isn't involved.
 It was purely the leadership group and the players came up with this," added the captain who is playing in the 64th Test of a career which has yielded more than 6,000 runs.